Sergio López (footballer, born 1999): Early life

-López was born in Remscheid, Germany to German-born parents of Spanish descent; all four of his grandparents are Spanish.
+López was born in Remscheid, Germany, to German-born parents of Spanish descent; all four of his grandparents are Spanish.
 He holds both German and Spanish passports, and moved to Spain at the age of 4.
-In 2007, he began playing football with the academy of Salamanca before moving to Santa Marta.
+In 2007, he began playing football with the academy of Salamanca before moving to the youth department of Santa Marta.
 In 2016 he again moved, joining the youth academy of Real Madrid.

 Career

 López began his senior career with the Real Madrid B side in the Tercera División.
 He joined Valladolid Promesas for the 2020–21 season.
 He made an appearance with the senior Real Valladolid side, in a 5–0 Copa del Rey win over CD Cantolagua on 15 December 2020.

-On 23 June 2021, he signed a professional contract with Basel, keeping him at the club until summer 2024.
-He made his professional debut with Basel in a 3–0 UEFA Europa Conference League win over Partizani Tirana on 22 July 2021.